NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Seizures are rare.

-Intellectual impairment may be a major feature of PKAN.
+Intellectual impairment is a feature of PKAN, particularly in children with young onset.
 A study of 16 children and adults with PKAN showed varied cognitive expression as measured by standardized evaluation tools, with skills ranging from high average to markedly below average.
 Age of onset had a strong inverse correlation with intellectual impairment (i.e., earlier onset was associated with greater impairment) [Freeman et al 2007].
+However, children with classic disease retain cognitive abilities achieved and do not lose these skills in tandem with later motor function loss.

 Premature death does occur.
-However, life span is variable; with improvements in medical care, a greater number of affected individuals are living into adulthood.
+However, with improvements in medical care, a greater number of affected individuals are living into adulthood.
 Orofacial dystonia can result in the secondary effects of swallowing difficulty and poor nutrition.
 Premature death is more likely related to these secondary effects (e.g., nutrition-related immunodeficiency, aspiration pneumonia) than to the primary neurodegenerative process.
+In rare cases death occurs during status dystonicus.

-Atypical PKAN.
-The clinical features of atypical PKAN are more varied than those of early-onset disease.
+The clinical features of atypical PKAN are more varied than those of classic PKAN.
 Onset is in the first three decades (mean age: 13.6 years).
-Progression of the atypical form is slower than the classic form, and presenting features are distinct, usually involving speech as either the sole presenting feature or part of the constellation of problems.
-The speech defects include palilalia (repetition of words or phrases), tachylalia/tachylogia (rapid speech of words and/or phrases), and dysarthria (poor articulation, slurring) [Benke et al 2000, Benke & Butterworth 2001].
+Progression of the atypical form is slower, and presenting features are distinct, usually involving speech as either the sole presenting feature or part of the constellation of findings.
+The speech defects include palilalia (repetition of words or phrases), tachylalia/tachylogia (rapid speech of words and/or phrases), and dysarthria (poor articulation, slurring).

-Psychiatric symptoms including personality changes with impulsivity and violent outbursts, depression, and emotional lability are common in late-onset disease.
-Affected individuals may also exhibit motor and verbal tics [Pellecchia et al 2005].
+Psychiatric symptoms including personality changes with impulsivity and violent outbursts, depression, and emotional lability are common in atypical PKAN.
+Affected individuals may also exhibit motor and verbal tics, obsessive-compulsive behavior, and, rarely, psychotic symptoms [del Valle-López et al 2011].

-As with early-onset disease, cognitive impairment may be part of the late-onset PKAN phenotype, but additional investigations are needed.
+As with classic PKAN, cognitive impairment may occur in individuals with atypical PKAN, but additional investigations are needed.
 Freeman et al [2007] found that later age of onset is correlated with less intellectual and adaptive behavior impairment.

 An essential tremor-like syndrome has also been reported [Yamashita et al 2004].

-Retinopathy is rare in atypical disease, and optic atrophy has not been associated with atypical disease.
+Retinopathy is rare in atypical PKAN, and optic atrophy has not been associated with atypical PKAN.

 Genotype-Phenotype Correlations